barangerbenjamin/wsl-issues/README.md

 Small wiki about known issues on WSL and how to fix them.

-## Access Windows files frogm the WSL terminal
+## Access Windows files from the WSL terminal

 It is possible to access Windows files from the terminal.
 All Windows files are located on<br/>```/mnt/#{letter_of_the_drive}```<br/>